marnout/Fer/README.md

 This class can also usefull to create a shape using lines and arcs and then extrude this face

-Please take a look at www.grognon.net (in french only)
+Please take a look at www.grognon.net (in french only) or read math2fer.pdf in this folder.:w